Center-Abstract-Concrete-Machines/CCAM/src/content/people/kim-nucci.md

 ---
 name: 'Kim Nucci'
 subtitle: Artist, composer, technologist
-cardBlurb: 'Kim Nucci is an Oakland-based media artist, composer, and technologist.
+cardBlurb: 'Kim Nucci is a Chicago-based media artist, composer, and technologist.
 As a musician, they perform on electronics, modular synthesizer, and saxophone and create interactive installations using architectural interventions, sculpture, arduino and other microcontrollers as a visual and sound artist.'
 social:
     display: 'plzsendpzza'
     url: 'https://www.instagram.com/plzsendpzza/'